gvwilson/sensibleadventures/bookster/bookster.md

 "Bookster?"

 "*La*, Erileine…" Razi struggled to sit up, then let his head fall back on his pillow.
-"When is?"
+"When is't?"

 "It's morning.
 Almost, anyway.
 You're in the infirmary, in the Hardeck.
 Bookster, we're berthing!"